The Shōshinge Hymn

 Anyhow, the memorial service included an important hymn in the Jodo Shinshu tradition called the Shōshinge (正信偈).
 This is a hymn composed in the 13th century by the founder Shinran, and lays down the basics of Jodo Shinshu teachings, and the “lineage” of one Dharma master to another, starting in India, through China, to Shinran’s teacher, Honen.1

-The hymn is quite long (20 minutes), but it frequently used in formal services.
-When I was training to be a minister years ago, I practiced this hymn over and over with my minister, so hearing it brought back a lot of memories.
+The hymn is quite long (20 minutes), but it is frequently used in formal services.
+When I was training for ordination years ago, I practiced this hymn over and over with my minister, so hearing it brought back a lot of memories.
 I could still remember some of the verses, the rhythm, etc. It’s interesting how music stays in your memory like that.
-Also, I am very tone-dead so during my training days, I sang it terrible, but my minister was quite good at it, yet also very patient with me.
+Also, I am very tone-deaf so during my training days, I sang it terrible.
+My minister was quite good at it, and also very patient with me.
 Reverend Castro, thank you.

 The above YouTube video is a good example of the Shōshinge when sang properly.
 I definitely did not sound like this, no matter how much I practiced.
-Also, there are other styles to singing the Shōshinge, a flatter style and a more melodic style, but that’s a long subject.
-Anyhow, the style above is the “default” and the one you hear most often.
-It starts off somewhat flat, but then gradually builds as the song goes along.
+Also, there are at least two styles to singing the Shōshinge, the gyōfu (行譜) style, and the more common sōfu (草譜) style.
+But start off somewhat flat, but then gradually build as the song goes along.
+IIRC, the gyōfu is more difficult.

 One other note is that the Shōshinge often ends with a set of 6 shorter hymns called Wasan (和讃).
 Shinran wrote quite a few of these little hymns, but these 6 in particular are most commonly included at the end.
-I remember singing these too (poorly).
+I remember singing these too (also rather poorly).

 By the way, you can find a full translation of the Shoshinge including the 6 Wasan hymns here.